erikhinderer/couchbase/couchbase-migration-agent/README.md

    required for a change to take effect.
 See the `.env` comments for the exact variables.
 3. Once on a version with this troubleshooting section, the error message itself will name the exact URL the browser tried to reach -- that's usually enough to tell which of the above it is.
+4. **A single request was held open for a long time and something in between reset it** (seen with the Backup step against a real cluster, where the request used to block for the whole backup duration).
+If this happens on an action that finishes almost immediately, it's one of the two causes above; if it happens on a long-running action, check whether the underlying operation actually completed anyway (the live progress bar / websocket-driven status is the source of truth, not the HTTP response) before assuming something is broken.

 ### Troubleshooting backups against cloud VMs / Kubernetes ("connection refused" partway through)